irregular25/eeg/README.md

 # Test code

-Here is the repository for my project streaming EEG data from a server to a client with pylsl and then decoding it.
+Here is the repository for my project about streaming EEG data from a server to a client with pylsl and then decoding it.
 The required python libraries are listed in requirements.txt

 ## Dataset